 Choosing a logo for startups can be fun.
 Steve Jobs had just come back from an apple farm, and thought the name sounded “fun, spirited and not intimidating.”
 Hence the logo followed the name.
 The first one in 1976 showed an antique image of Newton under his apple tree.

 But two years later, there were a number of legal disputes between Apple Corps (owned by The Beatles) and the computer manufacturer over competing trademark rights.
 It went on till 2007 when Apple (Computer) finally won and settled.
 So beware!

 The Venture Founders logo is blue.
 Before waxing eloquent about what the color of a logo denotes, blue is considered to imply security and integrity.
 I hope the Venture Founders business does, since choosing logos for startups is so hard.

-My advice, though is that your own startup logo should be:
+My advice on logos for startups is that your own startup logo should be:

 - distinctive and memorable

 I hope you think my choice fits those criteria!